zihangdai/xlnet/README.md

 ## Colab Notebook:
-A colab notebook available here:  has been integrated with this repo to allow for quick prototyping on the Google TPUs available at colab.
+A colab notebook available has been integrated with this repo to allow for quick prototyping on the Google TPUs available at colab.
+Open the said Colab Notebook from this repo using Colab to proceed

 ## Pre-trained models